 From left to right the early 19th Century Tarot of Lombardia, the Tarot of Oswald Wirth created in 1889 and the Vachetta Tarot dating from 1893.
 The Tarot of Oswald Wirth, that consisted only of the trump cards is the first in a long series of occult Tarot decks.
 We see the Egyptian symbology that was popular amongs the occult scene.
 Despite this, the Wheel of Fortune doesn't alter with respect to the Marseille Tarot.
 Both other cards also keep the medieval symbolism of the Wheel of Fortune, while adding the Horn of plenty.

 Let us finish with some modern representations of the Wheel of Fortune card.

 From left to right the RWS deck, the Wheel of Fortune from Aleister Crowley and the Druidcraft Tarot.
 The first two cards are from occult Tarot decks and we see the same Egyptian symbols as on the Tarot of Oswald Wirth.
 The third card is from a thematic Tarot deck.
 In all three decks the wheel stays the central element to symbolise luck, fate and chance.

 From the images above it is clear that the main symbology of the Wheel of Fortune did not change.
 Fortune and destiny are beyond the control of human beings, we have to accept our fate.
-The concept of the wheel turning in a random directing, resulting one day in good luck but maybe the next date in misery, stayed the same since Boethius described it for the first time.
-The Wheel of Fortune in the Tarot is not a card announcing good luck, but a card warning the reader to be carefull, good luck cannot be forced, it changes with the wind.
-And when the wind turns favorable in your direction, knows that one day your luck will fall down again.
+The concept of the wheel turning in a random direction, resulting one day in good luck but maybe the next date in misery, stayed the same since Boethius described it for the first time.
+The Wheel of Fortune in the Tarot is not necessarily a card announcing good luck, it rather is a card warning the reader to be carefull, good luck cannot be forced, it changes with the wind.
+And when the wind turns favorable in your direction, knows that one day your luck mightl fall down again.